Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

     - Stop operations once all 6 pools are complete
     - Reset at midnight UTC for next day
   - **Integration:** Log to Arells monitoring stack (Notion/Kibana) and `Build-Notes.md`
+   - **Pool Scanner & Rebalancing Logic (to be built):**
+      - **Pool Discovery:** AA queries `FAFEFactory.getPools()` to get all pool addresses
+      - **Reserve Scanning:** For each pool, AA calls `FAFEPool.reserveAsset()` and `FAFEPool.reserveUsdc()` to get current reserves
+      - **Imbalance Detection Algorithm:**
+         1. Group pools by token pair (ASSET/USDC)
+         2. For each token type (ASSET or USDC), calculate the average reserve across all pools
+         3. Identify pools where one pool has ≥5% more reserves than another pool
+         4. Calculate rebalance amount: 2.5% of the imbalanced pool's excess reserve
+         5. Execute rebalance via `FAFERouter.rebalance()` (AA-only permissioned)
+      - **Script structure:** `scripts/scan-and-rebalance.ts`
+         - Queries factory for all pools
+         - Scans reserves for each pool
+         - Identifies rebalancing opportunities
+         - Executes rebalances when threshold is met
+         - Logs all operations to API
+      - **API endpoints:**
+         - `GET /api/pools/scan` - Scan all pools and return reserve status
+         - `GET /api/pools/rebalance-opportunities` - Get list of pools that need rebalancing
+         - `POST /api/pools/rebalance` - Execute rebalance operation (logs to operations API)
 - **AA + treasury dashboards (2-3 days):** integrate logs from `run-fafe-flow` and future AA controllers into Arells' monitoring stack (Notion/Kibana) to track TVL, premium capture, and refill cadence, test with 6 FAFE operations per day (1 per pool) and calculate new FAFE operations.

+## 7. Tightening Security and Main Re-deployment
 - **Security & scale:**
   - Expand spec coverage (reentrancy, pause paths).
   - Prepare for 6→N pool scaling by parameterizing `FAFEFactory` and `FAFETreasury` with offset templates.
-  - Document upgrade FAFE and incident response and add lots of security parameters (test all edge cases (since its permissioned, no one can transfer, swap, supplicate or deposit unless the treasury allows them, ensure treasury cannot burn any deposits set by liquidity etc, etc))
+  - Document upgrade FAFE and incident response and add lots of security parameters (test all edge cases (since its permissioned, no one can transfer, swap, supplicate or deposit unless the treasury allows them, ensure treasury cannot burn any deposits set by liquidity etc, rebalancing hack/exploit from AA etc))
       - Test all these security tests after deployment.
 - **Prepare for main re-deployment**
-   - Create new TreasuryOperator/Address/Key save it outside .env
+   - Create new TreasuryOperator|AA/Address/Key save it outside .env
    - Remove "yous"
    - Set new daily FAFE operations.
    - Bootstrap new pools